Rajna Knez

-The research group Family-Centred Health (FamCeH) conducts interdisciplinary research projects focusing on psychosocial health in children, youth and parents/adults as well as the design and impact of professional and social support for these groups.
-Most researchers in FamCeH work within the disciplines of nursing; reproductive, perinatal and sexual health (RPSH); public health, and social psychology; but there are also researchers from English linguistics.
-The group members participate in various national and international research networks.
+The research group Family-Centred Health (FamCeH) conducts interdisciplinary projects focusing on the psychosocial health of children, youth, and parents/adults, as well as the design and effects of professional and social support.
+Researchers in the group primarily come from the fields of nursing, public health, social psychology, reproductive, perinatal, and sexual health, as well as health sciences.
+The group members particiapte in various national and international research networks.

 The aim is to promote the health of children, youth and families in the digitalized society.
 Health and sustainable development in the digitalized society rest on evidence-based knowledge by paying regard to and critically examining areas of tension in relation to core concepts such as integrity, participation, security and autonomy.